rudzen/feliscatus/README.md

 # Tomcat 1.0
-chess engine based on Bobcat 8.0
+chess engine based on Bobcat 8.0 by Gunnar Harms

 - code optimizations and eval tuning